The Lizard and Cadgwith Lifeboat Stations historical notes ……

 1995 Major repairs and alterations to lifeboat slipway

 2004 The Thanks of the Institution inscribed on Vellum was accorded to Coxswain Philip Burgess in recognition of his leadership, seamanship and determination when the lifeboat saved two people and the yacht Gellie on 7 July 2004.
 The service took place at night in severe weather conditions approximately 35 miles south of Lizard Point.
-The winds were north easterly 11 to 12 and the seas were 6 to 7 metres.
-The condition precluded evacuation or transfer of crew and a two was successfully passed and established
+The winds were north easterly blowing force 11 to 12 and the seas were 6 to 7 metres.
+The conditions precluded evacuation or any transfer of crew and therefore a tow line was successfully passed and established.

 2009 The Lizard’s new Tamar lifeboat appeal was launched.
 In 2010 the old station was demolished to make way for a larger 21st Century building to house the new Tamar class all-weather lifeboat.